mythguy1226/igme760DecisionMaking/README.md

 If the main character encounters enemies in its FOV, they will activate their magic shield to<br>
 defend oncoming attacks.
 If the enemies encounter the main character they will start pursuing<br>
 them and attack if they are in range.
 Each character utilizes its own finite state machine to control<br>
-their behavior and utilize a variety of different components for detection and achieving their goals.<br>
+their behavior and has a variety of different components for detection and achieving their goals.<br>
 While navigating the level, each character also utilizes the A* algorithm for finding the shortest path and avoiding obstacles.

 # Screenshots